|

 Distribution: This species is widespread in the British Isles.

-Habitat: This species is found in a wide variety of habitats and can turn up almost anywhere, including gardens, allotments, parks, meadows, open grassland, and hedgerows.
+Habitat: This species is found in a wide variety of habitats and can turn up almost anywhere, including gardens, allotments, parks, meadows, open

 Diet: The main foodplant is Crucifers.
 Nasturtium and Wild Mignonette are also used.